Zurück zum Blog

 Docker is a set of PaaS (Platform as a Service) tools and services that offers building, running, monitoring and delivering software in smaller packages called ‘containers’ on the cloud.

-In the olden days, running a web application required setting up a server, installing Linux and hoping that your application wouldn’t get too much traction too soon.
-In that case, you’d have to do some load balancing and include a second server in the mix to prevent your app from crashing because of too much traffic (if only).
+In the olden days, running a web application required setting up a server, installing Linux, and hoping that your application wouldn’t get too much traction too soon.
+In that case, you’d have to do some load balancing and include a second server to prevent your app from crashing under too much traffic (if only).

-Nowadays, web-based applications are rarely relying on a single server.
+Nowadays, web-based applications rarely rely on a single server.
 Rather, most popular web applications are hosted on multiple systems in an environment commonly referred to as ‘the cloud’.
 In fact, thanks to multiple innovations involving Linux cgroups and kernel namespaces, nowadays servers essentially ‘evolved’ from hardware-based technologies into software.

-These software-based servers are known as containers, and they represent a combination of the Linux OS they’re installed on and a runtime environment, which accounts for the contents in the container.
+These software-based servers are known as containers, and they represent a combination of the Linux OS they’re installed on and a runtime environment that accounts for the contents of the container.

 Essentially, containers are a combination of three main categories: